gabefiori/gsp/README.md

 </details>

 <details>
-<summary>sort (optional, defaults to "")</summary>
+<summary>sort (optional, defaults to "nosort")</summary>

-> Defines the order in which the output is sorted.
-Available options are:
+> Specifies the order in which the entries are displayed.
+The available options are:
-> - `asc`: Sorts the output in ascending order.
+> - `asc`: Sorts entries in ascending order.
-> - `desc`: Sorts the output in descending order.
+> - `desc`: Sorts entries in descending order.
+> - `nosort`: Entries are not sorted.
 >
 > Enabling sorting may also have a slight impact on performance.